-Putler is an eCommerce analytics platform that cumulates data from every single area of your eCommerce website and converts it into actionable insights that help you make business decisions.
+Putler is an eCommerce reporting platform that cumulates data from every single area of your eCommerce website and converts it into actionable insights that help you make business decisions.

 At Putler, we have worked with numerous clients who required help with data.
 We make a conscious decision to understand our clients businesses.
 Many a time, they find it tough to decipher the data that their website has collated even after using eCommerce analytics tools.

 Know your customers in and out with the help of Putler’s customer tracking.
 Now you can find all types of customers like new,returning, lost, average LTV, top 20% customers, refunded customers, etc

 Putler doesn’t just segment customers for you, it does it based on customer activities like recency, frequency and monetary among other factors like location, time, date etc. With this, you’ll be able to decipher most profitable customers, customer profile, curbed customers etc and create funnels that suit your campaigns.

 Get a detailed sales report based on date, day, month, year, audience etc. Putler creates your own sales heatmap for you to decipher.
 You can look at sales trends, net sales, refunds, average sales, etc.

 Know which products are performing well.
 Filter data as per your need and understand what your customers like and don’t like.
 Putler’s product report will give you minute actions that are taken for every product.
 This way, you can keep a track of everything.

 Audience report will not just give you insights on your audiences profile but also on their actions.
 Putler assimilates every action done by an audience whether its visits, clicks, conversion process, impressions, click through rates, position, profitability, popular pages etc. You can also find the amount of revenue that audiences generate for your business.